-Students must adhere to assessment response lengths as specified by assessment tasks.
+Students must adhere to assessment response lengths as specified by syllabus documents.
 The procedures below support students to manage their response length.

-- All assessment instruments indicate the required length of the response. - Teaching and learning programs embed subject-specific strategies about responding purposefully within the prescribed conditions of the task. - Model responses within the required length may be available. - Feedback about length is provided by teachers at checkpoints.
+- All assessment instruments indicate the required length of the response. - Teaching and learning programs embed subject-specific strategies about responding purposefully within the prescribed conditions of the task. - Model responses within the required length are available. - Feedback about length is provided by teachers at checkpoints.